Media Communications

 Working media: may include reporters, editors, videographers, freelancers, and journalists, or those who work in niche magazines, blogs, review sites, podcasts, or student magazines or newspapers.

-The President, Divisional Presidents, and the Executive Director communicate with the media and the community on behalf of OLA.
-In regard to issues impacting a particular library sector, it is recommended that the elected OLA leadership, who are also practitioners, act as spokespeople.
+The President, Sector Council Presidents, and the Executive Director may communicate, as the OLA Spokesperson, with the media and the community in a coordinated manner, on behalf of OLA.
+In regard to issues impacting a particular library sector, it is recommended that the elected OLA leadership, who are also practitioners in the area of the issue, act as spokespeople.

 In some cases, the Executive Director and/or the President may not have the expertise and/or knowledge to respond to specific media requests.
 In these cases, subject matter experts, including OLA volunteers, may be asked to interact with the media.
-The Executive Director and/or the President, with the Manager, Marketing and Communications, will coordinate a substitute spokesperson.
-The Manager, Marketing and Communications will provide any media training, preparation and support required.
+The Executive Director and/or the President, with the Communications Officer, will coordinate a substitute spokesperson.
+The Communications Officer will provide any media training, preparation, and support required.

 Event Media Inquiries: